We have tele-therapy: therapy via secure video conferencing & telephone during the COVID-19 pandemic

 Michelle Kukla, Psy.D. is a licensed clinical psychologist with over 15 years of experience in helping individuals cope with emotional and physical pain associated with psychiatric and medical illnesses.
 She is the founder and owner of Healthy Living Counseling Center, a health consortium of wellness professionals providing exemplary services.
 She obtained her master’s and doctoral degrees in Clinical Psychology from Roosevelt University.
 Dr. Kukla completed her internship training with Mayo Clinic Health System.
+She also completed a two year fellowship in Neuropsychology.
 She has appeared on television for her clinical work with children, teens, and adults and is also an Expert Topic writer for GoodTherapy.org.

 Dr. Kukla has a uniquely diverse training background and in depth study of the brain and behavior as a neuropsychologist.
 Through her advanced training in neuropsychology she is uniquely versed in the ability to apply neurally-inspired behavioral interventions that help you to rewire your brain to produce positive behavioral change and improve the quality of your life.
 Her multiple specialty areas allow her to provide individual and family therapy with both medical and psychiatric populations.
 She counsels across the age spectrum working with children, teens, adults, and seniors.
 Dr. Kukla has extensive experience in treating a wide range of psychological difficulties such as mood disorders, anxiety, obsessive-compulsive disorder, attention problems, grief, divorce, relationship issues, life transitions, posttraumatic stress disorder, eating disorders, and sexual and physical violence.